Chocolate Charcuterie Board

 Add Height In The Middle

 I used my measuring cup to stand up the pirouette cookies in the middle, and stacked up the wafer cookies.
-These two components were my starting place and helped create some drama and height in the middle of the board.
+These two components were my starting place and helped create some drama and height in the middle of the board -and take this board to the next level.

 Fan Around A Container